7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 How do you combat this waste?

 Set up efficient manufacturing by eliminating waste of transport and the waste of motion.
 This helps your plant produce 100 units just as efficiently as 1000 units.
-As the orders ramp up, your team is ready to meet the increase.
+As the orders ramp up, your team is ready to meet the increase with ease.

 Waste of Overprocessing

-Overprocessing refers to doing unnecessary work in the production of your products and materials.
+Overprocessing is doing unnecessary work in the production of your products and materials.

 This waste occurs in many different forms - using too much raw material and ending up with unnecessary scrap, wasting human or machine time with inefficient processes, increasing machinery use and maintenance without producing more products, etc.

-No matter the form it takes, the waste of overprocessing means you are losing either time or raw materials when it could be done faster and with less effort.
+No matter the form it takes, the waste of overprocessing means you are losing either time or raw materials and may be able to produce the same product with less time and fewer materials.

 To combat this waste, work with your team to develop processes for their products.
 Make the processes easy to understand, simple, and efficient.

 When processes are in place, it allows employees to know they are not wasting time or resources.
-It also creates routines that become internalized, making it easier and less stressful for the employees.
+It also creates routines that become internalized, making work easier and less stressful for the employees.

 Waste of Waiting